aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

+Sets the default standard font name

+**Remarks**

-Sets the default standard font name NOTE: This member is now obsolete.
+NOTE: This member is now obsolete.
 Instead, please use DefaultStyleSettings.
 This property will be removed 12 months later since March 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.String